mikulely/ceph/doc/dev/msgr2.rst

 A connection has two distinct phases:

 #. banner
-#. frame exchange for one or more strams
+#. frame exchange for one or more streams

 A stream has three distinct phases: